Schnyder woods, SLE(16), and Liouville quantum gravity: Joint convergence to three Peano curves

 \subsection{A decomposition of a one-dimensional random walk}

-Suppose we are in the setting of Theorem~\ref{thm:mating2}.
-Let $w$ be the stationary bi-infinite word associated with $S$.
-For $i\in \Z$, let $\fraketa^\b(i)$ be the edge in $S$ corresponding to $w_i$, which can be thought of as the Peano curve exploring the blue tree of $S$.
+Let $w$ be the stationary bi-infinite word associated with the \nocolor{UIWT} $S$.
+For $i\in \Z$, let $\fraketa^\b(i)$ be the edge in $S$ corresponding to $w_i$. \nocolor{Then $(\fraketa^b(i))_{i\in \Z}$} can be thought of as the Peano curve exploring the blue tree of $S$.
 For any forward stopping time $T$ such that $w_T=\b$ a.s., recall the grouped-step walk $\cZ$ defined in Lemma~\ref{lem:forward}.
 We drop the dependence of $\cZ$ on $T$ since the law of $\cZ$ (namely $\P^\infty$) is independent of $T$ (Lemma~\ref{lem:forward}).

 We now develop wooded-triangulation analogues of the objects featured in Sections~\ref{subsec:singleflow} and~\ref{subsec:excursion}.
 Similar discrete analogues have been considered in the bipolar orientation setting \cite{bipolarII}.
 The forward and reverse explorations of a bipolar orientation are symmetric.
 However, they behave differently in the wooded triangulation setting considered below.
 We start from the forward exploration.
 Given a blue edge $\fraketa^\b(i)$ and its tail $v$, let $P_i$ be the red flow line from $v$.
 As a ray in a topological half plane bounded by the blue and green flow lines from $v$, the path $P_i$ admits a natural notion of left and right sides.